relvacode/iso8601/README.md

   - `2.0.0`

   Time range validity checking equivalent to the standard library.
   Note that previous versions would not validate that a given date string was in the expected range.
-Additionally, this version no longer accepts `0000-00-00T00:00:00` as a valid input which can be the zero time representation in other languages.
+Additionally, this version no longer accepts `0000-00-00T00:00:00` as a valid input which can be the zero time representation in other languages nor does it support leap seconds (such that the seconds field is `60`) as is the case in the [standard library](https://github.com/golang/go/issues/15247)
   - `1.1.0`

   Check for `-0` time zone